mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ---

-:boom: Task 10: Next, run the basic playbook stored in $LABDIR/ping.yml against our new switches.
+:boom: Task 10: Next, run the playbook your created (ping.yml) against our new switches.
+Use the inventory file which was created earlier.

 <details>
 <summary>:unlock: Show solution: Task 9</summary>